Lodge House Lodge Lane Farington Moss PR26 6RA 01772 914842 / 07746 948540

 We offer crown reduction, thinning and raising services for lime, beech, oak, holly, walnut, willow, ash and more.
 During any of our tree surgery operations we always look to minimise disruption and damage to your tree's surroundings.
 Careful tree surgery has the benefit of speeding up the healing process of your tree by making the smallest cuts possible.
 We always ensure our cuts meet the `natural target pruning` standards of BS:3998.

-We can offer the most suitable solution
+the most suitable solution

 If your tree is growing too big for the surroundings a crown reduction may be suggested.
 This task can be performed on any size tree; on the whole canopy or part of a canopy.